uabrc/uabrc.github.io/docs/data_management/transfer/globus/globus_organization_tutorial.md

-# Globus Tutorials for UAB Research Organizations
+# Globus for UAB Research Organizations

-This tutorial is designed to guide UAB research managers, such as Lab PIs, Core Directors, and their management staff, to help them set up and use Globus Connect Personal (GCP) for secure data sharing on their local/personal computers.
-GCP allows you to share data with collaborators efficiently meeting security and compliance standards for file sharing.
+This guide is intended for UAB research managers such as Lab PIs, Core Directors, and their administrative staff.
+It provides instructions on how to create and search collections and securely share data with collaborators in compliance with security and policy requirements for file sharing.

-If you are new to Globus, we recommend starting with our [Globus Tutorials for Individual Researchers](../globus/globus_individual_tutorial.md) first to familiarize yourself with how Globus is used.
-When those are complete, we then recommend following the tutorials on this page in order from start to finish, as later tutorials assume the previous tutorials have been completed.
+If you are new to Globus, we recommend starting with our [Getting Started] [Globus for Individual Researchers](../globus/globus_individual_tutorial.md) guides first to familiarize yourself with how Globus is used.
+When those are complete, we then recommend following the guide on this page in order from start to finish, as each guide assume that the previous ones have been completed.

 Topics covered: